How Long Do Vinyl Records Last? Answered!

 Published Categorized as Vinyl 101

-Thus, today, we will be elucidating for you the factors that come into play when considering the mortality of our record collection, as well as coming to terms with how and why this is not such an easy question to answer as some other aspects of audiophilia.
+Thus, today, we will be discussing the factors that come into play when considering the shelf life of our record collection.
+How and why is this not such an easy question to answer?

 Factors That Affect How Long Vinyl Records Last